Tony-TRT/Tony-TRT/README.md

 What I enjoy most in programming is creating beautiful graphical interfaces.
 If I have the opportunity to create an interface for a command-line program, I usually do it!

-### My certificates and qualifications 📃
+### My achievements 💎

-For what it's worth, and to consolidate the fruits of my learning in one place to keep myself motivated, here is a modest list of my certificates and qualifications.
+For what it's worth, and to consolidate the fruits of my learning in one place to keep myself motivated, here is a modest list of my certificates, qualifications and professional experiences related to the field of IT.

 - Google Cybersecurity Professional Certificate (in progress)
 - Google IT Automation with Python Professional Certificate (in progress)
 - Python Mastery Udemy Certificate
 - PySide 6 Udemy Certificate
+- 2 years spent as a computer maintenance technician
+- 1 year spent as a digital inclusion facilitator

 ### Languages and Tools 🛠️